capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 ## Abstract

 Secret NFTs require the generation , exchange and storage of cryptographic keys stored in an OffChain enclave running within a Trusted execution environment.
-The keys to encrypt and decrypt the data associated with the Secret NFTs are generated within the wallet or dApp, and transferred to the TEE enclave in a secure manner.
+The keys to encrypt and decrypt the data associated with the Secret NFTs are generated within the wallet or dApp, and transferred to the TEE enclave in a securely.

 The owner of the NFT can request the TEE enclave to retrieve the decryption key associated with the NFT, and use it to view the unencrypted data.
 Secret NFTs can be transferred peer-to-peer or traded in marketplaces.
 As an additional layer of security, TEE enclaves are configured in clusters that support Shamir secret sharing (SSS) scheme.